-A basic question since the conception of the RLM is how the neutrinos reach or have reached the highly relativistic speeds which, via Einstein's special relativity (5), bring their masses from rest masses (~10-2 eV/c2) ^(4,13) to the highly relativistic masses (~109 eV/c2) of those rotating in protons and neutrons.
-(4) The answer has been provided by some recent works (1-4), as shown in Figure 5.
-It results from an initial catalytic gravitational acceleration of neutrinos by positrons (and/or) electrons to highly relativistic velocities followed by the steady-state gravitational attraction by the other co-rotating neutrinos (Fig. 6).
+A fundamental question since the conception of the RLM is how the neutrinos reach or have reached the highly relativistic speeds which, via Einstein's special relativity (5) bring their masses from rest masses (~10-2 eV/c2) ^(4, 13) to the highly relativistic masses (~109 eV/c2) of those rotating in protons and neutrons.
+(4) The answer has been provided by some recent works (1-4) as shown in Figure 5.
+It results from an initial catalytic gravitational acceleration of neutrinos by positrons (and/or) electrons to highly relativistic velocities, followed by the steady-state gravitational attraction by the other co-rotating neutrinos (Fig. 6).
 This two-step gravitational catalysis concept appears to be quite effective.
 (4)

-The validity of the RLM is confirmed emphatically from a recent important and, until recently, unexplained CERN experiment, shown in Figure 7, in which positrons and electrons are cofed in a "vacuum" chamber which, unavoidably, contains trillions of neutrinos.
-Thus, the Z boson peak in Figure 7 can be immediately understood by the fact that, as shown recently (13), the Z boson is a rotating electron-positron-neutrino structure.
+The validity of the RLM is confirmed emphatically by a recent, important, and, until recently, unexplained CERN experiment, as shown in Figure 7, in which electrons and positrons are confined in a 'vacuum' chamber that unavoidably contains trillions of neutrinos.
+Thus, the Z boson peak in Figure 7 can be immediately understood by the fact that, as shown recently, (13) the Z boson is a rotating electron-positron-neutrino structure.